dakhamohammed/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     - C program that prints the numbers from 1 to 100.
       - for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
 For numbers which are multiples of both three and five print FizzBuzz.

+11. 10-print_triangle.c
+    - C function that prints a triangle.
+      - Where size is the size of the triangle
+      - If size is 0 or less, the function should print only a new line
+      - Use the character # to print the triangle